 Simple is good right?
 This pasta recipe is one of those special meals that’s easy to pull together on a weeknight for the fam or to impress at a dinner party.
 It’s both rustic and classy, and can simply serve two or a big crowd with gusto!
 Robust sausages and mushrooms envelop in a butter cream sauce and a hearty splash of Marsala marries the flavors together.
-Continue reading “Sausages, Mushrooms and Marsala Cream Sauce”→
+Continue reading “Rigatoni with Sausage, Mushroom and Marsala Cream Sauce”→

 There is something intriguing about black-colored foods, perhaps, it’s because they are not something we get our mouth’s around everyday.
 Most commonly, there is chocolate, espresso, black beans and Beluga lentils, but even less common is squid ink pasta, charcoal bread, black garlic and black quinoa.
 Rarer yet are black chickpeas or ceci neri.
 Keep Reading!